 The key features of the Kaya Ambassador online platform are as follows:

 1. Information is made fun and digestible to cater to the shrinking attention spans.
 Mini-tasks are assigned to the Ambassadors in the form of “Missions”.

 2. The completed missions give customers value and also create value to the brand.
 The whole journey is gamified with points.

 3. Points for missions depend on the effort required for completion.
 For example: a.
 Social Media Share – 500 Points b.
 Writing a review – 1000 Points c.
 Know more about a solution with a quiz – 1500 Points.

 4. The accumulated points can be used to redeem attractive rewards.
 The rewards are varied to keep customers interested over time.

 5. A sense of competition is created via a Leader board where users can see how they are doing as compared to others and can step up to ensure that they compete for the high-value, more aspirational rewards.

 6. The key elements of the gamification campaign were tailored in accordance with the target audience.
 Unnecessary badges and levels would have only complicated the mechanics and diverted focus from the primary objective.
 So just rewards, points, challenges and leader boards were retained.

-Results of the Kaya Ambassadors loyalty program:
+Results of the Kaya Ambassadors best loyalty program: